ahmadhusain/regressionmodels/quiz.md

 ## Data Exploration

-In this quiz, you will be using criminologist dataset (`crime`) stored under the `data_input` folder.
+In this quiz, you will be using criminologist dataset (`crime`).
 If you have been following along in the course you can use the one that has already been loaded in the environment or you can run the following chunk in your RMarkdown to make sure we are using a same column names:

 ```
-crime <- read.csv("data_input/crime.csv") %>%
+crime <- read.csv("data_input/crime.csv")
-   select(-X)
 colnames(crime) <- c("percent_m", "is_south", "mean_education", "police_exp60", "police_exp59", "labour_participation", "m_per1000f", "state_pop", "nonwhites_per1000", "unemploy_m24", "unemploy_m39", "gdp", "inequality", "prob_prison", "time_prison", "crime_rate")
 ```